Thomas Chatterton Manuscript Project

 According to Wiki:

 'Cooper created an anthology of poetry 'The Muses Library' (1737), which gathered together English verse from the 11th to the 16th century, covering Edward the Confessor to Samuel Daniel.
-She achieved this by contacting the family of artists and due to the goodwill of William Oldys.
+She achieved this by contacting the family of artists, and thanks to the goodwill of William Oldys.
 Despite its readability and the inclusion of relevant biographies, the book was not a commercial success, and it failed to pay for a second volume by Cooper on poetic theory.
-The book however did make a mark, as the frauds created by Thomas Chatterton are thought to have drawn on Cooper's book and Samuel Johnson is said to have used Cooper's book as a model for his Lives of the Poets.
+The book however did make a mark, as the frauds created by Thomas Chatterton are thought to have drawn on Cooper's book and Samuel Johnson is said to have used Cooper's book as a model for his Lives of the Poets. '

 The Muses Library (1737) : no view